Mission: Impossible (film): Plot

-Hunt and Claire recruit two disavowed IMF agents, hacker Luther Stickell and helicopter pilot Franz Krieger.
-They infiltrate CIA headquarters in Langley, steal the authentic list, and escape to London.
-Krieger takes the floppy disk containing the list, but Hunt tricks him into giving it up before giving the list to Stickell for safekeeping.
-Kittridge has Hunt's mother and uncle falsely arrested in order to lure Hunt out.
-After learning about the arrests, Hunt contacts Kittridge from a payphone, intentionally allowing the IMF to trace the call.
-Phelps resurfaces unexpectedly, recounts surviving the shooting, and tells Hunt that Kittridge is the mole.
-However, Hunt has already realized that Phelps is the mole after discovering that the Bible he used in Prague was taken from Chicago's Drake Hotel, where Phelps was stationed on a previous assignment.
-Hunt pretends to believe Phelps and arranges to exchange the list with Max aboard the TGV train to Paris, secretly inviting Kittridge to the meeting.
+Ethan and Claire recruit two disavowed IMF agents, high-level hacker Luther Stickell and pilot Franz Krieger.
+They infiltrate CIA headquarters in Langley, steal the authentic list in an elaborate heist, and escape to London.
+Krieger takes the magneto-optical disk containing the list, but Ethan tricks him into giving it up before giving it to Luther for safekeeping.
+Kittridge has Ethan's mother and uncle falsely arrested to lure Ethan out.
+After learning about the arrests, Ethan contacts Kittridge from a payphone, intentionally allowing the IMF to trace the call.
+Jim resurfaces unexpectedly, recounts surviving the shooting, and tells Ethan that Kittridge is the mole.
+However, Ethan has already realized that Jim is the mole after discovering that the Bible he used in Prague was taken from Chicago's Drake Hotel, where Jim was stationed on a previous assignment.
+Ethan pretends to believe Jim and arranges to exchange the list with Max aboard the TGV train to Paris, secretly inviting Kittridge to the meeting.

-On the train, Hunt directs Max to the list and she sends him to the baggage car where the money and Job are located.
-Meanwhile, Stickell uses a jamming device to prevent Max from uploading the list to her servers.
-Claire goes to the car to collect her share of the money from Phelps, only to realize that he is really Hunt in disguise.
-When the real Phelps arrives and takes the money at gunpoint, Hunt sends a live video of the confrontation to Kittridge, exposing Phelps as the mole.
-Claire tries to reason with her husband but Phelps kills her and climbs to the train's roof, where Krieger is waiting with a helicopter.
-As Phelps attempts to climb onto the helicopter using a tether, Hunt hooks it onto the train, preventing Krieger from flying away and forcing the helicopter into the Channel Tunnel.
-He uses another piece of exploding chewing gum to blow the chopper up, killing Phelps and Krieger.
-Kittridge takes Max into custody and recovers the NOC list from Stickell.
-As he and Stickell are reinstated back in the IMF, Hunt is unsure about returning to the team.
-On the flight home, an attendant approaches him and asks if he is ready to take on a new mission as team leader.
+On the train, Ethan directs Max to the list, and she sends him to the baggage car where the money and Job are located.
+Meanwhile, Luther sabotages Max's upload of the list to her servers.
+Claire goes to the car to collect her share of the money from Jim but realizes he is Ethan in disguise.
+When the real Jim arrives and takes the money at gunpoint, Ethan sends a live video of the confrontation to Kittridge, exposing Jim as the mole.
+Claire tries reasoning with her husband, but Jim kills her and subdues Ethan.
+Jim climbs to the train's roof and attempts to flee with Krieger in a helicopter using a rope, but Ethan hooks it onto the train, forcing the helicopter into the Channel Tunnel.
+He uses another piece of explosive to destroy the chopper, killing Jim and Krieger.
+Kittridge takes Max into custody and recovers the NOC list from Luther.
+As he and Luther are reinstated in the IMF, Ethan is unsure about returning to the team.
+On the flight home, an attendant approaches him and covertly offers him the chance to take on a new mission as team leader.